toolboc/de10nano_fpga_linux_config/readme.md

 Altera Embedded Command Shell (16.1 or newer) should be used to compile the project.
 Just run "make" and there you go.

-If  "socfpga" is presented on LAN then compiled file will be uploaded to */home/root/fpga_manager_test* folder on target.

 ## Loading rbf File

 RBF file should be created from Quartus Project with compression enabled and MSEL [4:0] pins with 01010 settings.
 Code is easily modifiable to match other MSEL configurations (keep an eye on *cdgwdth* and *cdratio* registers) but Altera recommends using always FPP x 32 configuration scheme anyways.